MicrosoftDocs/VBA-Docs/api/Outlook.OlCalendarMailFormat.md

 ## Remarks

-For more information, see [Sharing Calendars](../outlook/How-to/Sharing/sharing-calendars.md) and[Export a Calendar using Payload Sharing](../outlook/How-to/Sharing/export-a-calendar-using-payload-sharing.md).
+For more information, see [Sharing Calendars](../outlook/How-to/Sharing/sharing-calendars.md) and [Export a Calendar using Payload Sharing](../outlook/How-to/Sharing/export-a-calendar-using-payload-sharing.md).